Sonos soundbars are an excellent option for getting better audio from your TV.

 You may need to enable PCM audio as the output format to get this to work.

-It won't sound as good as a 'real' multichannel soundtrack.
-But it can be better than stereo only.
+It won’t sound as good as a ‘real’ multichannel soundtrack, but it can be better than stereo only.

-Also, some players might only create a virtual DTS surround mix.
-Which, as we know, is no good for a Sonos soundbar.
+Also, some players might only create a virtual DTS surround mix, which, as we know, is no good for a Sonos soundbar.

 Check the manual for your player for more details.